qqbc/qqbc/docs/01-user/01_qqbcd/02_usage/00_nodeos-options.md

 ---
-content_title: Qqbcd Options
+content_title: qqbcd Options
 ---

-`Qqbcd` is a command line interface (CLI) application.
+`qqbcd` is a command line interface (CLI) application.
 As such, it can be started manually from the command line or through an automated script.
 The behavior of `qqbcd` is determined mainly by which plugins are loaded and which plugin options are used.
 The `qqbcd` application features two main option categories: *qqbcd-specific* options and *plugin-specific* options.

-## Qqbcd-specific Options
+## qqbcd-specific Options

-Qqbcd-specific options are used mainly for housekeeping purposes, such as setting the directory where the blockchain data resides, specifying the name of the `qqbcd` configuraton file, setting the name and path of the logging configuration file, etc. A sample output from running  `qqbcd --help` is displayed below, showing the qqbcd-specific options (Note: the plugin-specific options have been excluded for clarity):
+qqbcd-specific options are used mainly for housekeeping purposes, such as setting the directory where the blockchain data resides, specifying the name of the `qqbcd` configuraton file, setting the name and path of the logging configuration file, etc. A sample output from running  `qqbcd --help` is displayed below, showing the qqbcd-specific options (Note: the plugin-specific options have been excluded for clarity):

 ```console
 Application Config Options: